GobbleFest 2015: Roast Turkey

 Turn off the heat immediately, cover, and allow the mixture to come to room temperature.
 Cool the mixture in the fridge until ready to use.

 Prepare the turkey for brining.
-Remove the turkey from its wrapper, take out any plastic pegs and parts (check on the body as well as inside the cavity), and remove the neck and bag containing the giblets which should be stuff inside the cavity of the turkey.
+Remove the turkey from its wrapper, take out any plastic pegs and parts (check on the body as well as inside the cavity), and remove the neck and bag containing the giblets which should be stuffed inside the cavity of the turkey.
 Rinse thoroughly under cool tap water.

 Place the turkey, breast-side down, into a large pot (make sure it can fit in your fridge!).
 Pour the cooled brine mixture over the top, adding extra cold water if you need more to completely cover the turkey.